kernladung/californium/README.md

 ### Build

-A build `mlde-californium` is provided in `data/usr/bin`.
+A build `californium` is provided in `data/usr/bin`.
 It was build on my arch64 system.

 # Install it